DaveBitter/minor-webdev_browser-technologies/week_1/exercise_2/README.md

 #### Possible Solutions
 Although you can still navigate through the maps, the functionality is mostly useless.
 You're unable to see where you are on the map.
 You also can't get a summary of the neighborhood because the icons of the properties and services aren't showing.

 It's not possible to alter the Google Maps part, but we can put layers over the maps.
 You can clearly see that the tiles are still visible.
-We can 'paint' the streetnames and/or neighborhoodnames on top of the maps.
+We can 'paint' the street names and/or neighborhood names on top of the maps.
 This way you can still see where you are on the map.

 We can easily fix the icons not showing up by replacing the images for the icons with SVG's.
 This way you can still see the difference between the properties and the services.
 The same fix resolves the issue of the Funda logo not loading.